SWEET CHILD OF MINE

 HIGHLIGHT: Of the 2013 Adelaide Fringe Festival, ABC Arts

-Sweet Child of Mine is a collaboration between performer Bron Batten and her elderly parents.
+Sweet Child of Mine is an award winning collaboration between performer Bron Batten and her elderly parents.

 Providing frank opinions on contemporary performance, the avant garde and Bron’s own artistic past, her Mum and Dad’s insights are poignant, earnest and painfully hilarious.